Who can take or use aciclovir

 Put a thin layer of cream on the cold sore 5 times a day.
 Do this every 4 hours – for example, at 7am, 11am, 3pm, 7pm and 11pm.

-Do not put aciclovir cream in your mouth, eyes or vagina.
+Do not put aciclovir cream inside your mouth, in your eyes or vagina.

 Use the cream for at least 4 days.
 If the cold sore has not healed by then, you can carry on using the cream for another 6 days.